Tanisht48/SpringProjectEcommerceApiApplication/README.md

     5.DELETE/address/{id}

 ## Project Summary
-  In this application we can Create Read Update Delete a Employees from the different api that are in this application.
+  In this application we can Create Read Update Delete from the different api that are in this application.
-  There are Mappings used in this application like **manytomany,onetomany,onetoone** for placing orders
+  There are Mappings used in this application like **manytomany,onetomany,onetoone** for placing orders and Mapping Various entitites with each other